cider-security-research/cicd-goat/Spoilers.md

 # Solutions
-Write why the scenario happens in real life and the mitigations add links for ppe, build authz, malicious sast, rotem npm blog and top 10
+Write why the scenario happens in real life and the mitigations add links for ppe, build authz, malicious sast, rotem npm blog and top 10 no kms support in localstack so encryption was removed

 # Admin Credentials
 * CTFd